bartvanhoey/AbpUserImport/AbpFramework/ImportUsersFromExternalSystem.md

 ## Introduction

-In this article, I will show you a way to import users from an external system into the users' table of an ABP Framework application.
+In this article, I will explain you how you can import users from an external system into the users' table of an ABP Framework application.
 Watch out, the code in this article is **not production-ready**, as I wanted to keep the example simple to understand.

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.